-6.4.1 He declares this option before the start of battle.

-6.4.2 He may select up to but not more than $\frac{1}{2}$ (round down) of his units, plus one personality, and declare these as a reserve.
-These units are not counted in the battle.

-6.4.3 Reserve units are unaffected by negative combat results.
+- 6.4.1 He declares this option before the start of battle. - 6.4.2 He may select up to but not more than $\frac{1}{2}$ (round down) of his units, plus one personality, and declare these as a reserve.
+These units are not counted in the battle. - 6.4.3 Reserve units are unaffected by negative combat results.
 In that case, the reserve may perform one of three functions.
-The Byzantine player may declare after the battle result which role the reserve will be taking:

-- a) Feed the Battle If the result is Attrition, the Byzantine player may feed losses required by drawing on his forces in the reserve. - b) Counter-Attack If the result is rout or destruction, the Byzantine player may order the reserve to counter-attack.
+The Byzantine player may declare after the battle result which role the reserve will be taking: - a) Feed the Battle If the result is Attrition, the Byzantine player may feed losses required by drawing on his forces in the reserve. - b) Counter-Attack If the result is rout or destruction, the Byzantine player may order the reserve to counter-attack.
 This is done after the initial combat roll, but before carrying out the result.
 The battle is refought with the Reserve units now standing in for the original units.
 If the Byzantine player loses, all his units, from original and reserve, are destroyed.
+If he wins, all the Muslim units are destroyed.

+6 Against the Odds Magazine

-If he wins, all the Muslim units are destroyed. - c) Cover the Rout Move If the Byzantine army routs, whether voluntarily or not, the Byzantine player can order his reserves to cover a Byzantine rout.
+c) Cover the Rout Move If the Byzantine army routs, whether voluntarily or not, the Byzantine player can order his reserves to cover a Byzantine rout.
 This means that each mounted unit in the reserve removes the effect of one Muslim unit in determining loses before the rout move.
 Moreover, reserve units may not be taken as losses under this option, even if there is no other unit to lose.

-6.5 Storming a Camp
+6.5 Storming the Camp

-If a 1 is rolled when an expedition moves into an encamped enemy expedition, surprise has been achieved and resolution of the battle is performed similar to an Attrition result (Case 6.1.4) except the defender must eliminate 2 units for every unit the attacking player eliminates, Attacker eliminates first.
+If a 1 is rolled when an Expedition moves into an encamped enemy expedition, surprise has been achieved and resolution of the battle is performed similar to an Attrition result (Case 6.1.4) except the defender must eliminate 2 units for every unit the attacking player eliminates, Attacker eliminates first.
 This continues until one side decides to rout.
 Mounted units are counted for assault or defense.